 Once the finalization hearing is finished, the adoptive family is granted legal custody of the child and awarded the adoption decree, and the domestic adoption process is complete.

-After the adoption, nearly all birth parents are interested in receiving picture and letter updates of their child once the adoption is completed, and nearly all adoption professionals encourage this correspondence.
+After the adoption process ends, nearly all birth parents are interested in receiving ongoing updates about their child, and nearly all adoption professionals encourage this correspondence.

 Picture and letter updates are generally sent for the first 18 years of the child’s life.
-And, depending on the level of openness in your adoption, could also include email exchange, phone calls, Skype sessions, or in-person visits.
+And, depending on the level of openness in your adoption, this relationship could also include email exchanges, phone calls, Skype sessions, or in-person visits.
 It is increasingly common in domestic infant adoptions for adoptive parents and birth parents to have direct interaction — an exciting opportunity to form a meaningful relationship.

-If you have any more questions about the process of how to adopt, contact an Adoption Coordinator at 1-800-ADOPTION who can answer all of your adoption-related questions and help you get started to adopt a baby.
+If you have any more questions about how to adopt a baby, contact an adoption specialist at 1-800-ADOPTION who can answer all of your adoption-related questions, or request more free information here.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.